XJay18/NeuMA/README.md

 The rendered video will be saved to `results/${EXP_NAME}`

 ### Dynamics Generalization

 We implement an interactive viewer to visualize dynamics generalization results.
 To use it, you may run the following command in the console:

+>Generally, you do not need to modify the configuration files stored in `experiments/configs/demo` if you use the interactive viewer, even if you skip dynamics grounding and directly use our pretrained checkpoints.

 ```bash
 CUDA_VISIBLE_DEVICES=0 python experiments/visualization.py -c experiments/configs/demo/multiobj-bb-cc.yaml --eval-steps 400 --port 8890